carson-hunter5/project/content/team_posts/phase4.md

 <img src = "https://i.imgur.com/dF61YfU.png"/>

 This was done to use the resulting matrix (that now only had integers but retained all the desired information) could be used to manually train the model.
 The X-values(predictors) and y(number of applicants) were assigned and a bias column was added to the predictors.
-The coefficients were then calculated using the normal equation $b = (X^TX)^{-1}X^Ty$
+The coefficients were then calculated using the normal equation $\b = (X^TX)^{-1}X^Ty$